JimJamUrCode/omega_garage/README.md

 This app uses a configuration file to define pins, the name of the garage door that the pin corresponds with, and a sensor pin for the magnetic proximity sensor.

 Mainly designed for use with two wire garage door openers.
+I have found that some Chamberlain 2 wire systems do not work with just a relay.
+The systems have something called Security+ 2.0 which uses a serial wire protocol.
+I have yet had time to decrypt this so be aware this doesn't work with every 2 wire system.

 # To Install on Omegas with only 16mb of Flash storage: